For too long, security deposits have been an albatross around the apartment industry, burdening both residents and operators.

 Cincinnati’s new Renter’s Choice Law offers residents affordability help through deposit alternatives.
 Specifically, the law mandates that if an operator requires a security deposit, a deposit alternative must be offered as well.
 The available alternatives include a surety bond, an installment plan to pay the full deposit, or a smaller upfront deposit that cannot exceed 50% of the first month’s rent.

-To better understand the differences between alternatives and replacements, let’s consider their benefits and drawbacks.
+To better understand the differences between deposit replacements and alternatives, let’s consider their benefits and drawbacks.

-First, the pros and cons of security deposit alternatives:
+First, the pros and cons of deposit replacements:

-And, the pros and cons of deposit replacements:
+And, the pros and cons of security deposit alternatives:

 There is a real hunger in the apartment industry to move away from traditional security deposits.